Megadeth: 2011–2014: Thirteen and Super Collider

 The 2013 edition of Gigantour featured Black Label Society, Hellyeah, Device, and Newsted as opening bands.
 At the final show, Jason Newsted, Metallica's former bassist, joined Megadeth onstage to perform "Phantom Lord", a song Mustaine had co-written during his stint with Metallica.
 Early in 2014, Megadeth was slated to play the Soundwave festival in Australia, but pulled out over a disagreement with tour promoter A. J. Maddah concerning the band's sideshows with Newsted.
 Icon, an eleven-song compilation of Megadeth's Capitol-era material, was released as part of Universal Music's Icon series in February.

-The band encountered several setbacks through the second half of 2014.
-The August concert in Tel Aviv was canceled due to an armed conflict between Israel and Gaza.
+Megadeth encountered several setbacks throughout 2014.
+After Ellefson's brother died of cancer in May, the band cancelled its June tour dates to allow him to mourn.
+A planned August concert in Tel Aviv was canceled due to an armed conflict between Israel and Gaza.
 Megadeth was scheduled to appear on Motörhead's Motörboat cruise in late September, but withdrew because of Mustaine's complications following his cervical spine surgery.
-In late November, Drover quit the band after ten years, wanting to pursue his own musical interests.
+In October, Mustaine's mother-in-law, who suffered from Alzheimer's, went missing from a campground; her remains were discovered in late November.
+That same month, Drover quit the band after ten years, wanting to pursue his own musical interests, but has said he is grateful for the career Mustaine gave him.
 This was quickly followed by the departure of Broderick, due to artistic and musical differences.
 Ellefson denied rumors that Megadeth would disband, and said he and Mustaine would continue working on new music.
-Mustaine said that one of the reasons for Broderick's and Drover's departure was the frustration caused by Megadeth's fan base demanding a reunion with Friedman and Menza.
+Mustaine later said one of the reasons for Broderick and Drover leaving was their frustration over Megadeth's fan base demanding a reunion with Friedman and Menza.